framedsc/Sitesource/markdown/GameGuides/Bayonetta.md

 ### Pause Menu Camera

-When in the pause menu the camera position can be moved around the scene.
-This does not allow for camera rotation or FOV and can be visually buggy but it works any time an in-engine cutscene is playing.
-No need to enable anything just use the below keys.
+When in the pause menu, the camera position can be moved around the scene.
+This does not allow for camera rotation or FOV and can be visually buggy, but it works any time an in-engine cutscene is playing.
+No need to enable anything, just use the below keys.

 Key	| Command
 --|--